 However, this concept of stretching your ability and reading faster than you normally do will force your inner voice to quiet down.
 It does this because our brains are naturally lazy and always looking for shortcuts.
 These shortcuts will take the form of skipping the pronunciation of unimportant filler words, such as “and” or “like.”

 This is a great step to take — the more your brain gets used to saying less out loud, the less it will want to say out loud (after all, our brains are lazy, right?
-They will appreciate this overtime).
+They will appreciate this over time).

 Stop the lip movements

 Do you ever find yourself moving your mouth to the sound of that inner voice?
 In order to improve your reading speed, this has to stop.
 This greatly slows you down.
-You can stop your mouth from moving by either holding something in your mouth or by chewing gum (which is supposed to help you learn, anyways).
+You can stop your mouth from moving by either holding something in your mouth or by chewing gum (which is supposed to help you learn, anyway).

 Listen to music